 Hatzalah is supported by its local community and donors.
 No donation is too small to help us achieve our goal of providing top rapid response medical care within our community.

-Bergen Hatzalah Emergency Medical Services Inc., is currently in the process of becoming 501c3 tax exempt and as such, donations of all sizes will soon be tax-deductible.
-IRS Publication 557 indicates that the effective date of our exemption will be retroactive to our date of incorporation which is December 31, 2020.
+Bergen Hatzalah Emergency Medical Services Inc., is a 501c3 tax exempt organization and as such, donations of all sizes are tax-deductible.

 If you’re interested in learning more, or to join in our lifesaving efforts, please reach out to us at firstname.lastname@example.org